 In the course of the first six editions, the first one successfully launched in August 2012, BCC has received more than 1400 applications from all over the world; out of the 63 projects participating in the first development workshops, 32 micro-budget features have been produced: 19 funded by La Biennale di Venezia, each one with € 150.000,00 and premiered at the Venice Film Festival from its 70th edition, 13 produced independently.

 The seventh edition follows the scheme established in 2017 launching two different calls, one Italian and one International.
 The training activities will be in English and both courses will proceed on the same path from October onwards.
 For each call, Biennale College Cinema is looking for feature-length audio-visual concepts that can be made within € 150.000,00 and could be completed, developed, produced, edited and screened at the Venice International Film Festival in 2019.

 Biennale College Cinema - Italia

 For the second year we launch the call specifically dedicated to teams composed of a director and a producer, both Italian.

-Once the submission phase, which will stay open for seven weeks between February and April, is closed, eight micro-budget Italian projects will be selected and their teams will be invited to participate in a development workshop in Venice, from 9 to 15 July 2018.
+Once the submission phase is closed (Deadline: 16 April 2018), eight micro-budget Italian projects will be selected and their teams will be invited to participate in a development workshop in Venice, from 9 to 15 July 2018.